-We do not provide pension arrangements or post-retirement health coverage for our executives or employees.
+We do not provide pension arrangements or post-retirement health coverage for our executives or employees, except as provided in certain employment agreements and our Executive Severance Plan discussed beginning on page 35.
 Our U.S.-based employees are eligible to participate in our 401(k) plan or that of one of our subsidiaries.
 In any plan year, we will contribute to each ANSYS, Inc. participant a matching contribution as follows: a dollar-for-dollar match for the first 3% an employee contributes to his or her 401(k) account, and a 25% match on the next 5% an employee contributes, for a maximum matching payment by us of 4.25%.
 All other executives are eligible to participate in the retirement plans offered generally to employees in the location where they are employed.